haiyuidesu/eydis/README.md

    -e [offset]	end to a specified offset,     # "-e 0x200"

    -a    analyze the aera until an ending offset. # use it with the '-e' flag!
+                                                  # also, be careful when this flag is used since it can skip some routine beginnings.
 ```

 By the way, eydis has a built-in shell: